webstrap/dotfiles/vim/README.md

     [c          jump to previous change/conflict
     ]c          jump to the next change/conflict
-    :dg //2     diffget will change from target branch :dg //3     diffget change from merge branch
-    :dp filenamepart   diffput the change from the current buffer to the middle buffer
+    :diffget //2     diffget will change from target branch :diffget //3     diffget change from merge branch :dp         diffput the change from the current buffer to the middle buffer :Gwrite     adds the current buffer to the index and close merge :diffupdate update the coloring after diffput